cadiblac/chembiohub-site/_posts/2016-02-22-creating-managing-project-chemireg.md

 </figcaption>
 </figure>

 A new window will open providing options to create and customise your new project.
-Choose your project name and few custom fields to get going in seconds, or customise your project further to improve your data’s value:
+Choose your project name and a few custom fields to get going in seconds, or customise your project further to improve your data’s value:

 <figure class="white-bg">
     <img src="/assets/img/chemireg-projects/chemireg-pr-2.png" alt="New Project form explained" class="img-responsive center-block">